myIR, payments and more

 - It must be the supply of all the goods and services necessary for the continued operation of the activity.

-- Both parties must agree in writing that there is a supply of a going concern.
+- Both parties must agree in writing that there is a supply of a going concern, and record this in writing.

 - Both parties must intend that the activity is capable of being carried on as a going concern by the purchaser.